 With that, Dral drew in the ash covered ground the plan for creating life.
 "A photosynthesis machine," he said, feeling a concept from the future come yet again to the present.
-"Light comes into this portion of this box, we breath into the middle of it, and out the other end, a plant emerges.
+"Light comes into this portion of this box on top.
+We breath into the holes on the sides of it, giving the plants to carbon they need, and out the other end, a plant emerges!
 From the seeds we plant into this dirt."

-"When?" still King Klep asked, on behalf of the people who he was only marginally smarter than, the reason for him being their leader who would never transcend his position as such.
-"And who will pay for this one?" he pressed.
+"When?" still King Klep asked, on behalf of the people who he was only marginally smarter than.
+Such was the reason for him being their leader who would never advance beyond that position.
+"And who will pay for this 'miracle'?" he pressed.